better-internet/radworks-docs/docs/radicle.md

 It's this "trusted" social graph of peers and projects that becomes the foundation for collaboration within Radicle.

-If you have already interacted with other decentralized social networks, this model might remind you of secure scuttlebutt.
-In fact, Radicle is heavily inspired by secure scuttlebutt's design but diverges from SSB in a few ways.

 [Read more about the Radicle collaboration model](understanding-radicle/faq.md)